-How a country powers itself reveals policy, economic priorities
+How a country powers itself reveals its policy and economic priorities

 Energy is a core sector